TriplyDB/Documentation/docs/triply-etl/getting-started/index.md

   </dd>
   <dt>Install Node.js (simple approach)</dt>
   <dd>
-    <p>Go to <href="https://nodejs.org" target="_blank">nodejs.org</a> and click on option “18.x.y LTS (Recommended For Most Users)”.
+    <p>Go to <a href="https://nodejs.org" target="_blank">nodejs.org</a> and click on option “18.x.y LTS (Recommended For Most Users)”.
 This will download the installer for your operating system.
 Run the installer on your computer.</p>
     <p>On Windows, you must also select the number of bits on your computer: 32 or 64.
 The correct number of bits is 64 for almost all Windows computers.</p>
   </dd>
   <dt>Install Node.js (advanced approach)</dt>